focus-editor/focus/LOG.md

     - CRLF?
     - Multi-byte Unicode symbols are not supported
     - Currently only RGB monitor panels

-- Local search
-    + New widget
-    + Keep the classic mode
-    - Open in another pane on ctrl+enter, ctrl+1/2
-        - Support search actions?

 - Definitely ignore the editor's own temp dir, even if the user doesn't include it
 - When sorting the file list, put the modified buffers on top (even ignoring the project boundary?)